Roe v. Wade

 The landmark U.S. Supreme Court ruling recognizing the right to abortion.

 In 1973, the U.S. Supreme Court’s ruling in Roe v.
 Wade recognized that the decision whether to continue or end a pregnancy belongs to the individual, not the government.
 Roe held that the specific guarantee of “liberty” in the Fourteenth Amendment of the U.S. Constitution, which protects individual privacy, includes the right to abortion prior to fetal viability.

-Since Roe, the Supreme Court has repeatedly reaffirmed that the Constitution protects for abortion as an essential liberty, which is tied to other liberty rights to make personal decisions about family, relationships, and bodily autonomy.
+After Roe, and up until its decision to overturn Roe in 2022, the Supreme Court repeatedly reaffirmed that the Constitution protects for abortion as an essential liberty, which is tied to other liberty rights to make personal decisions about family, relationships, and bodily autonomy.

 In its 1973 decision Roe v.
 Wade, the Supreme Court recognized that the right to liberty in the Constitution, which protects personal privacy, includes the right to decide whether to continue a pregnancy.
 For the first time, Roe placed reproductive decision-making alongside other fundamental rights, such as freedom of speech and freedom of religion, by conferring it the highest degree of constitutional protection, known as “strict scrutiny.”

 The Supreme Court required the state to justify any interference with the right to access abortion by showing that it had a “compelling interest,” and held that no interest was compelling enough to ban abortion before viability.
 After the point of viability, the state could ban abortion or take other steps to promote its interest in protecting the fetus.
 Even after that point, however, abortion must be permitted to protect a patient’s life and health.